Pol-Use of Service and Emotional Support Animals on Campus

 Use of Emotional Support Animals

 Emotional Support Animals may be considered for access to university housing if they meet appropriate qualifications for use under applicable law.
 Emotional Support Animals are generally not permitted in other university facilities such as libraries, classrooms, athletic facilities, labs, student center, etc., or at university-sponsored events.
 As with Service Animals, Emotional Support Animals must not be inherently dangerous to others, and must be non-aggressive, under the owner’s control at all times [or well-behaved and/or properly contained when the owner is not present to control the animal, as in the university housing setting], and housebroken.
 In some circumstances, Emotional Support Animals may be allowed in residence facilities.
-The Disability Resource Center will engage in an interactive process with the student and Campus Housing to review requests for Emotional Support Animals on a case-by-case basis to determine if the applicant has a disability, if the animal is a reasonable accommodation to afford equal opportunity to use and enjoyment of the dwelling in light of the individual’s disability, and to determine an identifiable relationship between the disability and the assistance the animal provides.
+The Disability Resource Center will engage in an interactive process with the student and University Housing to review requests for Emotional Support Animals on a case-by-case basis to determine if the applicant has a disability, if the animal is a reasonable accommodation to afford equal opportunity to use and enjoyment of the dwelling in light of the individual’s disability, and to determine an identifiable relationship between the disability and the assistance the animal provides.
 If a student’s request for an Emotional Support Animal is approved, generally only one animal will be permitted unless there is a documented disability-related need for more than one animal.
 An accommodation may be determined unreasonable if it presents an undue financial or administrative burden on the university, poses a substantial and direct threat to personal or public safety, or constitutes a fundamental alteration of the nature of the service or program (See the “PROCEDURES” section of this policy).

 Contact the Employee Relations and Compliance team in Human Resources at 502-852-6536 to ask questions relevant to possible use of an Emotional Support Animal in the employment context pursuant to the Rehabilitation Act or the ADA.
 Contact the ADA Coordinator at 502-852-5787 to ask questions regarding the university’s obligations as to Emotional Support Animals in other contexts.